October 3, 2022 - Leandro Conceicao

 The Doctor.
 Decio Prado also defended the recommendation that, when the doctor does not see signs of torsion on the ultrasound, he should wait a while.
 “It is convenient to wait two to three hours, because there may be an important change and you start making the diagnosis, which until then was not evident, by Doppler.”

-He presented 25 ultrasound signs of spermatic cord torsion, including increased testicle dimensions, testicle position in the pouch, identification of testicular architecture, spherical morphology, diffuse hyperechogenicity and scrotal wall thickening - check out the full version on the official channel from CBR on YouTube.
+He presented 25 ultrasound signs of spermatic cord torsion, including increased testicle dimensions, position of the testicle in the pouch, identification of testicular architecture, spherical morphology, diffuse hyperechogenicity and scrotal wall thickening – check out the full version on the official channel from CBR on YouTube.

 Varicocele: how to examine